Seangarcia01/Lost-and-Found-App/README.md

 # Lost-and-Found-App

-To view the app click the link below: https://isoli.netlify.app/
+To view the app click the link: https://isoli.netlify.app/